my

 They shaped me, but they never defined me.
 I’ve come through it all with a deep sense of compassion, resilience, and an open mind.
 These values live at the heart of everything I teach.

-I’m also proud to serve as an Accessible Yoga Ambassador.
-I’ve made a personal and professional commitment to share the teachings of yoga with everyone – especially those who have been historically excluded or marginalised.
+I am also an Accessible Yoga Ambassador, which reflects my ongoing commitment to sharing yoga with people who have been historically excluded or marginalised.

 MY TRAINING AND EDUCATION